wit03/Chrome-extensions-boilerplate/README.md

+# Chrome Extensions boilerplate
-# An easy to reuse boilerplate to build a chrome extension
+An easy to reuse boilerplate to build a chrome extension